adyzh/Cardiac_Flip_Classifier/README.md

 # Cardiac_and_Full-Lung_CT_Classifier

 A General Algorithm for Cardiac and Full-Lung CT Flip Detection using Quadrant Pixel Summation For cardiac scans, there exists no clean up directory: Manually check for 160 scans for trainning.
-Goal: creat a function such that given mask, the function outputs axes to flip on if mask indicates potential flipping.
+Goal: create a function such that given mask, the function outputs axes to flip on if mask indicates potential flipping.

 Data Preparation